Please to continue.

 Musculoskeletal Pain: Severe and occasionally incapacitating bone, joint, and/or muscle pain has been reported in patients taking Prolia®.
 Consider discontinuing use if severe symptoms develop.

-Suppression of Bone Turnover: In clinical trials in women with postmenopausal osteoporosis, Prolia® resulted in significant suppression of bone remodeling as evidenced by markers of bone turnover and bone histomorphometry.
+Suppression of Bone Turnover: Prolia® resulted in significant suppression of bone remodeling as evidenced by markers of bone turnover and bone histomorphometry.
 The significance of these findings and the effect of long-term treatment are unknown.
-Monitor patients for these consequences, including ONJ, atypical fractures, and delayed fracture healing.
+Monitor patients for consequences, including ONJ, atypical fractures, and delayed fracture healing.

 Adverse Reactions: The most common adverse reactions (>5% and more common than placebo) in women with postmenopausal osteoporosis are back pain, pain in extremity, musculoskeletal pain, hypercholesterolemia, and cystitis.
 The most common adverse reactions (>5% and more common than placebo) in men with osteoporosis are back pain, arthralgia, and nasopharyngitis.
 Pancreatitis has been reported with Prolia®.

 In women with postmenopausal osteoporosis, the overall incidence of new malignancies was 4.3% in the placebo group and 4.8% in the Prolia® group.
 In men with osteoporosis, new malignancies were reported in no patients in the placebo group and 4 (3.3%) patients in the Prolia® group.
 A causal relationship to drug exposure has not been established.